ChehanHelitha/LexicalAnalyzer-Parser/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/improvement`)
 5. Create a Pull Request

+### Development Guidelines

+- Follow existing code style and conventions
+- Add tests for new features
+- Update documentation as needed
+- Ensure compatibility with reference implementation

 ## 📄 License